 We are able to accept pre-existing DBS checks as long as they meet the enhanced criteria check and are registered on the Update Service.

 If we have any serious concerns we will not offer you a place, and reserve the right to revoke offers should serious concerns arise before starting the course.

 Find out more about fitness to practise

-If you are still studying for the required qualifications, offers will be conditional on you achieving the required grades for entry.
+If you are still studying for the required qualifications and your predicted grades meet the entry requirements, offers will be conditional on you achieving those grades.